silentDoc/processing_gfx/NoiseTheory/interpolation.md

 <br/>

-In 2D, we can use the same method but we have to take into account that we have to consider 4 lattice points instead of two, so the problem becomes:
+Moving into 2D, the problem is conceptually the same, but we have to take into account that we have to consider 4 lattice points instead of two, so it becomes:
 ```math
 \text{Given four lattice points:}
 ```